Moosieus/paradedb-elixir-api-proposal/readme.md

 The index name could also be omitted, defaulting to `"#{schema_name}_search_idx"`.

 ## The FROM Expression
-ParadeDB's query syntax essentially embeds (*perhaps hijacks*) in the FROM expression of a SQL query.
-Here's some not necessarily practical examples for sake of illustration:
+ParadeDB's query syntax essentially embeds in (*perhaps hijacks*) the FROM expression of a SQL query.
+Below are some not strictly practical examples to illustrate.
+First, a simple SQL query with basic filtering:

 ```sql
 SELECT * FROM calls WHERE transcript ilike '%walking%' AND call_length > 3;
 ```
-A simple workalike to the above using ParadeQL would be:
+A simple workalike to the above using the search engine via ParadeQL would be:
 ```sql
 SELECT * FROM calls_search_idx.search('transcript:walking') WHERE call_length > 3;